Business Ghostwriting – Thought Leadership, E-bookSample text

 All of this activity is interrelated and potentially immediate.
 Each medium enables the reader to click through to the others for more information, reviews, specifications etc. Just compare that to a traditional marketing campaign where a hit-and-miss combination of TV, radio and press advertising, PR etc. are all separate and reliant on the target customer being exposed to each medium much more by chance.

-* If the 6-point example, above, seems a little confusing right now, don’t worry.
-We’ll revisit it at the end of the eBook.
+* If the 6-point example, above, seems a little confusing right now, don’t worry: we’ll revisit it at the end of the book.

 eMarketing is more measurable

-eMarketing also differs significantly from offline marketing in that it allows you to measure very specifically how your advertising campaigns perform, along with corresponding changes in consumer behaviour.
+eMarketing also differs significantly from offline marketing in that it allows you to measure very specifically how your campaigns perform, along with any corresponding changes in consumer behaviour.

 Compare this to traditional communications like advertising on a billboard at the side of a highway.
 The best measurement you could probably achieve there is to figure out how many cars drove past every month.
 However, you would have no idea how many of those people actually drove to your store, phoned you afterwards or placed an order with you.